isocpp/CppCoreGuidelines/docs/gsl-intro.md

 ~~~

 > Things to remember
-> - Comparing `span`s compares their contents, not whether they point to the same location.
+> - Comparing spans compares their contents, not whether they point to the same location.

 ## Empty vs null: "Do I have to explicitly check whether a span is null?"